 – Three weeks’ rent paid as bond

 Do I need to pay GST on rent?
-No. You only pay GST on the letting fee.
-All rent after that is GST free.
+No.

 Do I need insurance?
 Yes you will need to take out personal contents and liability insurance as the landlords’ insurance will not cover your possessions.

 What does Ray White do if I do not pay my rent?
 We have a zero tolerance for rent arrears.
 If you are 1 day in arrears we will contact you informing you that a payment has been missed and you will receive a 14 day breach of tenancy letter.
 If no payment is received by day 3 we will again contact you.
 If by day 7 you have still failed to pay the missed payment, an application to the tenancy tribunal is made.
 Rental payments are required to be paid in advance.